hubleto/developer/book/content/pages/create-first-app.md

-# Start developing own module
+# Create first app

 An app is a basic functional element of HubletoCore.
 Every functionality available in Hubleto is thus built using apps.

-A module is a custom class which extends from [`\HubletoCore\Core\Module`](https://github.com/wai-blue/hubleto/blob/main/src/core/Module.php) class.
+An app is a custom class which extends from [`\HubletoCore\Core\App`](https://github.com/wai-blue/hubleto/blob/main/src/core/App.php) class.
 Namespace of the app must start with `HubletoApp`.

-Most simple implementation of the module is thus following:
+Most simple implementation of the app is thus following:

 **MyApp/Loader.php**
 ```php